-Immediately prior to Alonzo’s current producing role, she served as CMO and special consultant to NUVO/FUSE’s CEO, overseeing all marketing, digital, and PR for the network, the first English-language television channel created for the modern US Latino.
+From 2012 through 2013, she served as CMO and special consultant to senior management at NUVO, overseeing all marketing, digital, and PR for the network, the first English-language television channel created for the modern US Latino.
 NUVO embarked on a groundbreaking partnership with global celebrity and entrepreneur Jennifer Lopez to develop, produce, and market content for this coveted audience.
-Alonzo was charged with bringing the partnership to market.
+Alonzo was directly in charge of bringing the partnership to market.
 In preparation for this highly anticipated partnership, Alonzo spearheaded the re-branding and re-launch of the network and managed its largest go-to market campaign in history—all of which helped set the stage for the acquisition of FUSE Media.

-From 2009 to 2012, Alonzo was commissioned by a LATAM company to help develop a US opportunity in the media space.
-Between 2007 and 2009, she was a co-founder and Executive Vice President of Marketing & Communications at MIO.TV, a multimedia entertainment, communications and social networking digital lifestyle brand for bi-cultural and English-speaking Latinos, featuring content partnerships with celebrity icons.
-The market downturn in late 2008 and well into 2009 prevented the pioneering team from continuing to develop the offering and take the product to market.
+From 2010 to 2012, Alonzo provided counsel to various entities regarding content acquisition and distribution strategies for the LATAM market.
+From 2007 to 2009, she was a co-founder and Executive Vice President of Marketing & Communications at MIO.TV, a multimedia entertainment, communications, and social networking digital lifestyle brand for bi-cultural and English-speaking Latinos, featuring content partnerships with celebrity icons.
+The market downturn that started in late 2008 and well into 2009 prevented the pioneering team from continuing to develop the offering and take the product to market.
 Looking at today’s media landscape, it’s clear that MIO.TV was ahead of its time.

-In 2002, Alonzo served a two-year term with the FCC’s Advisory Committee on Diversity for Communications in the Digital Age; she chaired the Sub-Committee for Career Advancement and was responsible for publishing a Best of the Best Practices Report for the FCC, under Chairman Michael Powell.
+Alonzo has served two terms with the FCC’s Advisory Committee on Diversity for Communications in the Digital Age.
+From 2003 to 2005, she chaired the Sub-Committee for Career Advancement and was responsible for publishing a Best of the Best Practices Report for the FCC, under Chairman Michael Powell.
 Alonzo was appointed to another term on the FCC Advisory Committee in 2009; she chaired the PPM Task Force.
-Alonzo served as the first Latina Chairman of the Board for the National Association for Multi-ethnicity in Communications (NAMIC).
-From 2005-2008, she served on the Advisory Council for Premiere Automotive Group (PAG), the luxury marquee for the Ford Motor Company, representing Aston Martin, Land Rover, Jaguar, and Volvo.
+Alonzo served as the first Latina Chairwoman of the Board for the National Association for Multi-ethnicity in Communications (NAMIC).
+From 2005-2008, she served on the Advisory Council for Premier Automotive Group (PAG), the luxury marquee for the Ford Motor Company, representing Aston Martin, Land Rover, Jaguar, and Volvo.
 Alonzo is the Immediate-past Chair of The Nielsen Company's Hispanic Latino Advisory Council and is the Chair for the Board of Managers at CircleAround.com, a for-profit subsidiary of the Girl Scouts USA, where she also served three terms as a board member of the National Board of Directors.
 She serves on St. John's University’s Collins College of Professional Studies Advisory Council and has now joined the University’s Board of Governors.

 Alonzo has been featured as a Broadcasting & Cable Fifth Estater, in The New York Times, Diversity Inc., Black Enterprise, and Hispanic Business.
-She is considered a subject-matter expert in content development and marketing to the growing super-consumer – the ethnic and multicultural audience.
-Alonzo has moderated and participated on highly visible panels at major conferences, including NCTA, CTAM, PROMAX, Black Enterprise’s Women of Power Summit, Congressional Caucuses, corporate events, and film festivals.
-She’s been the recipient of numerous awards including PROMAX/BDA awards for creative excellence in show packaging, image, and branding campaigns.
+She is considered a subject-matter expert in content development and marketing to the growing super-consumer—the ethnic and multicultural audience.
+Alonzo’s been the recipient of numerous awards including PROMAX/BDA for creative excellence in show packaging, image, and branding campaigns.
 In 2006, she was named one of the Top 100 Most Influential Hispanics by Hispanic Business magazine.
 In 2004, Alonzo received the distinction of being ranked No. 13 on CableFAX Magazine’s CableFAX 100 list.
-In the same year, she was honored by Multichannel News as a Wonder Woman at their annual Wonder Woman Awards.
+In the same year, she was honored by Multichannel News with the highly coveted Wonder Woman Award.
 In 2003, Alonzo was named a Latinas Destacadas (Outstanding Latinas) by New York City’s premier Spanish-language daily El Diario/LaPrensa.